makusan8/kubernetes/README.md

 ```

-Check again the CoreDNS :
+Now we only have one pod of CoreDNS :

 ```
 # check dns